 Aravaipa is best known for its bird species.
 Over one hundred fifty varieties of native birds have been seen in the canyon.
 The cacti, which populate the canyon’s rocky outcrops, are an ideal home for woodpeckers and owls.
 Other desert dwellers who make their home in the canyon are mule and white-tail deer, coyotes, coatimundi, and javelina.
 High above the canyon, desert bighorn sheep peer down to observe your progress.
 The Aravaipa Creek is home to seven varieties of native fish.
 This is one time you don’t want to forget your camera!

-The hike starts a few hundred yards from Aravaipa Creek, but allows us to hike through a beautiful part of the Sonoran Desert.
-After hiking to Turkey Creek Indian Ruin, we will hike upstream for about 3 miles to our first night of camping, across from Hell Hole Canyon.
+The hike starts a few hundred yards from Aravaipa Creek, but allows you to hike through a beautiful part of the Sonoran Desert.
+After hiking to Turkey Creek Indian Ruin, hike upstream for about 3 miles to your first night of camping, across from Hell Hole Canyon.
 Hell?
 More like heaven!
 You will find yourself dwarfed by towering sandstone cliffs.
-If time allows, we will take an afternoon hike into Hell Hole Canyon following the stream into a narrow canyon.
+If time allows, take an afternoon hike into Hell Hole Canyon following the stream into a narrow, winding canyon.

 Au revoir, Aravaipa!
-Before we pack up camp, we will spend some additional time exploring, relaxing in the creek, taking pictures, whatever you want before hiking upstream back to the vehicle.
-We should be back to the vehicle between noon and 2:00PM depending on our explore time, bringing us back to Phoenix no later than 5:00PM.
+You have a short hike back to your car, so spend some additional time exploring, relaxing in the creek, taking pictures, whatever you want before hiking upstream back to the trailhead.